DrHacknik/3DNUS/README.md

 # 3DNUS
 A Simple NUS Downloader for 3DS Content, and Pack's them as .cia's.
-The original Thread post is here: https://gbatemp.net/threads/3dnus-mod-by-dr-hacknik.392360/
+The original Thread post is here: https://gbatemp.net/threads/3dnus-mod-by-dr-hacknik.392360/ You can find the Dedicated Site here: http://zoltx23.github.io/3DNUS

 Current Version: 2.5.4.7 v29384c